Mugdha0210/Number_Generator_Checker/README.md

 1.Download the repository.
 2.Create a virtual environment.
   Activate the environment.
-In the environment, $ pip install -r requirements.txt 3.In the project directory, use $ python3 canvas.py to run the file.
+In the environment, $ pip install -r requirements.txt 3.In the Project directory, use $ python3 canvas.py to run the file.